 This bill proposes an amendment to the Code of West Virginia, specifically section 3-5-6e, to change the election date for judges of the Intermediate Court of Appeals to coincide with the general election date.
 The bill emphasizes that representative democracy is most effective when a larger number of eligible voters participate, noting that general elections typically see higher voter turnout compared to primary elections.

 The new legal language inserted into the bill states that elections for judges of the Intermediate Court of Appeals will be held on the same date as the general election, replacing the previous provision that specified primary elections.
-Additionally, the bill includes a provision for handling tie votes in these elections, referencing section 3-6-12 of the code.
+Additionally, the bill clarifies that in the event of a tie vote, the existing code section 3-6-12 will be used to resolve the tie.
 Overall, the bill aims to enhance voter participation in judicial elections by aligning them with the more widely attended general elections.

 Statutes affected: Introduced Version: 3-5-6e